interrobot/interrobot-plugin/readme.md

     };
     constructor() {
         super();
-        // initialize InterroBot plugin from iframe - i.e. your plugin page this.init(BasicExamplePlugin.meta);
         // index() has nothing to do with the crawl index, btw. it is
         // the plugin index (think index.html), a view that shows by
         // default, and would generally consist of a form or visualization. this.index();
     }
 }
-Plugin.initialize(BasicExamplePlugin);
+// configure to initialize when the page is ready Plugin.initialize(BasicExamplePlugin);
 ```